MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 Multiplexing refers to the use of hardware or software that a customer uses to pool connections, reroute information, or reduce the number of users that directly access or use the Power Apps, Power Automate, and the Power Virtual Agents service.
 Using multiplexing as a mechanism to reduce the number of licenses to be purchased is a license violation.
 For more details, refer to the multiplexing guidance from [Client Access License (CAL) Requirements](https://download.microsoft.com/download/8/7/3/8733d036-92b0-4cb8-8912-3b6ab966b8b2/multiplexing.pdf).

 ### I have multiple flows running under a shared service account.
-What licenses do i need?
+What licenses do I need?
 Definitions:
- - Service account – Azure Active Directory user account used as a service account.
-Service accounts are a special type of account that is intended to represent a non-human entity such as an application, API, or other service.
-User accounts used as a service account are difficult to track and managing their passwords is a challenge.
+ - **Service account**: Azure Active Directory (Azure AD) user account used as a service account.
+Service accounts are a special type of account that are intended to represent a non-human entity such as an application, API, or other service.
+User accounts, used as a service account, are difficult to track and managing their passwords is a challenge.
 In some scenarios, service accounts are used to remove the dependency from the flow to the original owner.
 When creating service accounts, provide only the permissions that are required for the task.
 Evaluate existing service accounts to see if you can reduce privileges.
 It is recommended to limit the number of people who have access to the service account to minimize security risks.
 You can also create different accounts for different scenarios to minimize the exposure.
- - Service Principal – Azure Active Directory service principal functions as the identity of the application instance.
-Service principals define who can access the application, and what resources the application can access.
+ - **Service Principal**: Azure AD service principal functions as the identity of the application instance.
+Service principals define who can access the application and what resources the application can access.
 A service principal is created in each tenant where the application is used and references the globally unique application object.
-Power Automate doesn't support a flow to run under Service Principal yet and the [feature](https://docs.microsoft.com/en-us/power-platform-release-plan/2022wave1/power-automate/ownership-supported-service-principals) is coming soon.
+Power Automate doesn't yet support a flow to run under Service Principal; the [feature](/power-platform-release-plan/2022wave1/power-automate/ownership-supported-service-principals) is coming soon.
- - Non interactive users – Dataverse supports non interactive users for activities like background process that migrates data between databases.
+ - **Non-interactive users**: Dataverse supports non-interactive users for activities like background processes that migrate data between databases.
 These do not require a user to interact with the service.
 There is a maximum limit of 7 non-interactive users per tenant.
 Non-interactive users are not yet supported by Power Automate.
- - Normal users: These are the regular synchronized users from Azure Active Directory (Azure AD).
+ - **Normal users**: These are the regular synchronized users from Azure AD.

 Guidance: This guidance is specific to flows that run under a service account as the owner of the flow.
 If you want to run your flow under a service account, here are the best practices:
- - If the flow only uses standard connectors and no premium features, all the users who have access to the service account can have Office 365 license, Power Automate Free, or any Power Automate premium license.
+ - If the flow only uses standard connectors and no premium features, all the users who have access to the service account can have Microsoft/Office 365 license, Power Automate Free, or any Power Automate premium license.
    - If the flow uses premium features (premium connectors, Robotic process Automation, custom connectors, on prem gateway, Business process flows):
    - The service account is used by a limited set of users.
 In this case, licensing all the users and the service account is enough.
    - The service account has access to many users.
 In this case, it is recommended to assign a per flow license to the flow to ensure any new users adding to the account are automatically compliant.
  - If the flow is a manual/Power App triggered flow/Dataverse ‘Run as user’ flow, all users who run the flow will need a premium license or the flow needs a per flow license.
-Check out this FAQ on [who needs to purchase a premium license](https://docs.microsoft.com/en-us/power-platform/admin/power-automate-licensing/faqs#who-needs-to-purchase-a-premium-license)
+Check out this FAQ on [who needs to purchase a premium license](faqs.md#who-needs-to-purchase-a-premium-license).
- - Premium flow is in context (the flow shares the data sources of the app) of a Power App/ Dynamics App:
+ - Premium flow is in context (the flow shares the data sources of the app) of a Power App/Dynamics App:
-   - 	All the users who have access to the service account and the service account need Power App/ Dynamics license.
+   - All the users who have access to the service account and the service account need a Power App/Dynamics 365 license.
-   - If they don’t have a Power App/ Dynamics license, all the users and the service account need Power Automate user licenses.
+   - If they don’t have a Power App/Dynamics 365 license, all the users and the service account need Power Automate user licenses.
    - Alternatively, the flow can be licensed with a per flow license and none of the users/service account needs a license.
- - Multiple users accessing a premium flow with one premium per user license assigned to the service account is considered multiplexing and the flow is not compliant.
+ - Multiple users accessing a premium flow with one premium per user license assigned to the service account are considered multiplexing and the flow is not compliant.

+> [!NOTE]
-Note: Flows using service accounts as connections or co-owners are not impacted by this guidance.
+> Flows using service accounts as connections or co-owners are not impacted by this guidance.
+>

-This is guidance only and not hard enforcement.
+> This is guidance only and not hard enforcement.
 Admins are responsible for licensing all the flows correctly to stay compliant.

 ## Approvals